ssciwr/sample_flow/README_DEV.md

 ### URL

 The website is then served at https://localhost/
-Note that the SSK keys are self-signed keys and your browser will still warn about the site being insecure.
+Note that the SSL keys are self-signed keys and your browser will still warn about the site being insecure.

 ### User signup activation email